 He brings precision, technical skill, creativity and a sense of the dramatic to both his commissioned and personal work: atmospheric lighting; a sense of movement; a keen eye for capturing the story of a show, film or brand, in a still image.

-Working in the UK and abroad, Michael’s clients span the business, from large film distribution or theatre production companies, to entertainment PR & marketing agencies, to publishers, to individual theatre producers, actors, comedians, musicians and authors.
+Working in the UK and abroad, Michael’s clients span the business, from large film distribution, TV or theatre production companies, to entertainment PR & marketing agencies, to publishers, to individual theatre producers, actors, comedians, musicians and authors.

-As comfortable on location as in the studio, Michael’s background means he is skilled at helping actors bring their best performance to the stills medium, whether it’s a five minute shoot between takes on set, or a full day’s ‘modelling’.
+As comfortable on location as in the studio, Michael’s background means he is skilled at helping actors bring their best performance to the stills medium, whether it’s a five minute shoot between takes on set, or a full day’s in-studio work.

 Clients include: Kaleidoscope Film Distribution, Picturehouse Cinemas, The National Theatre, English Touring Theatre, Joe Public PR, Dressing Room 5 PR, The Globe Theatre, The Watermill Theatre, FFE, Samuel French Publishing, Nick Hern Books, Playdead Press, W.W.
 Norton, The Luna Cinema, Penguin Random House, Live Canon, Triumph Entertainment